 What is the Democrats’ response?
 While the right-wing insurgency is arguably succeeding in vilifying progressive ideas through savvy marketing and product placement, the Democratic Establishment is doing next to nothing to offer an alternative to student engagement.
 In fact, Democrats often belittle and antagonize adults under 40, which has predictably caused them to lose support from the generational cohort.
 Let’s not forget that Clinton’s campaign manager, Robby Mook, blamed the millennial cohort for Clinton’s loss to Trump.

 For the sake of argument, let’s assume there are dangerous and radical leftists who are brainwashing students on campuses.
 Who are the main funders and media?
 Is it Comcast-owned MSNBC?
 Is it the corporate Democrats who seem to always find just enough support to advance Trump’s agenda?
 Is it George Soros?
 If so, they are doing a miserable job.
 In addition, data suggests that left-wingers are the ones being fired for their opinions on college campuses.
-However, Democrat representatives have yet to acknowledge that their base is being targeted and censored.
+However, Democrats have yet to acknowledge that their base is being targeted and censored.

 Is there a Solution?